elliejeanclark/startup/notes.md

 Comments: `<!--my comment here-->`
 Special characters need entity syntax because they have special meaning in HTML.
 By default a web server displays the HTML file named index.html when a specific request is not made.
+## HTML structure elements
+HTML provides structure and content to a web application.
+A Block element is supposed to be a distinct block in the flow of the content structre.
+An inline element is meant to be inline with the content flow of a block element.
+## HTML Input
+### Input Elements
+* form - Input container and submission: <form action="form.html" method="post">
+* fieldset - Labeled input grouping: <fieldset> ... </fieldset>
+* input - Multiple types of user input: <input type="" />
+    - Inputs can have multiple types.
+Some common ones include text, password, email, tel, url, number, checkbox, radio (exclusive selection ie which of the following is your favorite of these three options), range, date, datetime-local, month, week, color, file, and submit.
+    - Inputs also have some common elements.
+These include name, disabled (which makes it so the user can't interact with the input), value (initial value), and required (makes it so you have to submit something, a value is required).
+* select - Selection dropdown: <select><option>1</option></select>
+* optgroup - Grouped selection dropdown: <optgroup><option>1</option></optgroup>
+* option - Selection option: <option selected>option2</option>
+* textarea - Multiline text input: <textarea></textarea>
+* label - Individual input label: <label for="range">Range: </label>
+* output - Output of input: <output for="range">0</output>
+* meter - Display value with a known range: <meter min="0" max="100" value="50"></meter>
+### Input Validation
+A lot of inputs have validation, which means that only certain things are allowed to be inputed.
+The pattern attribute works with the following elements: text, search, url, tel, email, and password.
+The pattern element creates a regular expression that must match for the input to be valid.
+Input Validation will also be a big part of javascript.
+CSS will provide feedback early on to show the user if they are providing valid input or not, as well as showing that the input was accepted.